Calculating fertilizer application rates is just math, a simple formula. Here's an explanation for you to reference when you need it.

 Cool Season Lawn Fertilizer Rates

-Fertilize when growing in the cool months (not now!).
+Fertilize when actively growing in the cool months (fall, winter, early spring).

 -Calculations are first based on fertilizing a 1,000 sq. ft. area; then for your specific square footage.